-White Japanese Wisteria Wisteria floribunda 'Alba'
+Japanese Wisteria Wisteria floribunda

-Height: 30 feet Spread: 24 inches
+Height: 30 feet

+Spread: 24 inches

 Sunlight: O

 Hardiness Zone: 6a

 Description:

+Long considered the penultimate flowering vine, with exquisite chains of violet-purple flowers cascading from the stems in spring; a very vigorous vine to say the least, can grow quite woody, needs ample support, best if grown on a structure

+Ornamental Features

-A popular variety of this magnificent vine, featuring ravishing chains of pure white flowers cascading from the twining branches in spring; vigorous almost to a fault, can grow quite woody, needs ample support Ornamental Features White Japanese Wisteria is blanketed in stunning chains of fragrant white pea-like flowers hanging below the branches from early to mid spring.
+Japanese Wisteria is draped in stunning chains of fragrant violet pea-like flowers hanging below the branches from early to mid spring.
 It has green deciduous foliage which emerges coppery-bronze in spring.
 The narrow pinnately compound leaves turn yellow in fall.

+Landscape Attributes

-Landscape Attributes White Japanese Wisteria is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
+Japanese Wisteria is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance woody vine that will require regular care and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;